 During this intensive, Naranjo asserted that he had conceived the concept of the Subtypes but had not yet fully defined all 27 archetypes.

-Given his approval of my research findings, he asked me to draft a paragraph encapsulating his perspective on each of the 27 Subtypes and include them in my book, "Enneagram Instinctual Subtypes," to ensure his contributions were properly acknowledged.
+Given his approval of her research findings, she drafted a paragraph encapsulating his perspective on each of the 27 Subtypes and included them in her book, "Enneagram Instinctual Types and Subtypes," to ensure his contributions were properly acknowledged.

-Prior to publishing this information, I shared the paragraphs I had written with Naranjo for his endorsement.
-Once he approved them, I began teaching the Subtypes as the work of Naranjo.
-Additionally, I penned an article detailing my experience with Naranjo, which not only enriched my understanding of the Enneagram but also shed light on aspects he had not previously taught.
+Before publishing this information, she shared the paragraphs she had written with Naranjo for his endorsement.
+Once he approved them, she began teaching the Subtypes as the work of Naranjo.
+Additionally, she penned an article detailing her experience with Naranjo, Reflections on Type, which not only enriched her understanding of the Enneagram but also shed light on aspects he had not previously taught.
 Click here - Naranjo Article: Reflections on Type.

 The types, wings, and lines of connection are neutral until the personality acts in a manner that is positive or negative.
-So if the personality is positive and healthy, the types, wings, and lines are healthy, but if the personality drops down the levels and is negative, they are all considered negative.
+So, if the personality is positive and healthy, the types, wings, and lines are healthy, but if the personality drops down the levels and is negative, they are all considered negative.
 It is a system that represents the intersections of the law of 3 (369) and the law of 7 (142857) with the law of one (the circle).
-Research suggests that this 9-pointed Enneagram is thought to represent movement in the universe uniting Divinity with Creation.
+Research suggests that this 9-pointed Enneagram represents movement in the universe, uniting Divinity with Creation.

 Naranjo did say that he considered this one evening in his SAT group in 1971 but immediately dismissed the notion because Oscar Ichazo's Enneagram of Personality was based on "Trialectics" rather than dialectics.